W01fw00d/cooking-with-amateurs/README.md

 - Favicon formatted from logo with [favicon-generator](https://www.favicon-generator.org/)

-- Recipes recopilation images by Mateu
+- Recipes data and photo recopilations by Mateu

+- Translations by @XimenisMarta